 I just wrote a post about YouTube and companies using it to post exclusive content and quite frankly it is a mess.
 Perhaps one day I’ll be able to make what I wrote into something coherent but today is not that day.
 Instead I’d like to share a few videos that Apple made to promote the iPhone.

 I write about the iPhone often and I think part of the reason why is how appealing it seems to use them to make films.
-I italicized seems because in actual practice I find it to be more difficult when I try and use them like a proper camera.
+I italicized seems because in actual practice I find it to be more difficult when I try and use them compared to a camera designed to shoot video.
 For quickly getting some clips of my kids messing about it’s a great thing to have.
 My phone can capture video and audio and I can do a fair bit to make the quality decent.
-It’s when I try and replicate what I would do with my actual camera that I tend to become frustrated and annoyed.
+It’s when I try and replicate what I would do with my video camera that I tend to become frustrated and annoyed.

 Back to the films though.
 The first I watched today is made by none other than Emmanuel Lubezki.
 Which is honestly why I watched the video in the first place.
 To see that he has been filming with the iPhone 12 Pro (and that they made a behind the scenes commercial from this) is really interesting.
 Here it is –